ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

   create tests/acceptance/super-rentals-test.js
 ```

-This is called a "generator" command in Ember CLI.
-Generator commands automatically create files for us based on Ember's conventions and populate them with the appropriate boilerplate content, similar to how `ember new` initially created a skeleton app for us.
+This is called a _[generator]\(TODO: link to generators)_ command in Ember CLI.
+Generators automatically create files for us based on Ember's conventions and populate them with the appropriate boilerplate content, similar to how `ember new` initially created a skeleton app for us.
 It typically follows the pattern `ember generate <type> <name>`, where `<type>` is the kind of thing we are generating, and `<name>` is what we want to call it.

 In this case, we generated an _[acceptance test][TODO: link to acceptance test]_ located at `tests/acceptance/super-rentals-test.js`.